Police: D’Wanna Wiggins, Mother of Missing Child D’Wan Sims, Passes Away

-(CBS DETROIT) – It’s been almost 26 years to the day that D’Wan Sims went missing at what used to be Wonderland Mall and four days before the anniversary of his disappearance, the boy’s mother D’Wanna Wiggins passed away.
+(CBS DETROIT) – It’s been almost 26 years to the day that D’wan Sims went missing here at what used to be wonderland mall and four days before the anniversary of his disappearance, the boy’s mother D’Wanna Wiggins passed away.

 Police did not release the cause of her death, but officers told CW50/CBS Detroit it’s under investigation.